Are you tired of casseroles from Thanksgiving and the following big food shindigs? I sure hope not, because I’ve got a good one to share with you!

 So how does one do that and still make a traditional casserole?
 Is it possible to not completely break up with a classic, to re-make it into something even better?
 Allow me to introduce you to New and Improved Green Bean Casserole:

 Not only does it have the flavors reminiscent of the traditional casserole, it’s even better.
 And it will work for you if you are gluten-free, dairy-free, egg-free, vegan….it works for so many folks!
 I made this on Thanksgiving and we both liked it so much, I made it again the next week.
 The flavor of roasted green beans is far superior than the canned beans I used to use.
-Add to that the superbly creamy texture of The Gluten-Free Homemaker’s Cream of Mushroom soup and my French fried onions and you’ll have a new family favorite to put on the table.
+Add to that the superbly creamy texture of The Gluten-Free Homemaker’s Cream of Mushroom soup (currently not available online, looking for an option to share it with you!) and my French fried onions and you’ll have a new family favorite to put on the table.

 Green Bean Casserole, New and Improved!